glewis347/network-protocols/README.md

 <h2>High Level Steps</h2>

-- Observe ICMP Traffic
+- Send a ping to the Linux VM in the Vnet and to a public IP address.
+Use Wireshark to observe the ICMP traffic.
-- Configure a Network Security Group
+- Send perpetual pings to the Linux VM and observe ICMP traffic.
+Configure the Linux VM's Network Security Group to disable incoming ICMP traffic and observe what happens in Wireshark.
 - Observe SSH Traffic
 - Observe DHCP Traffic
 - Observe DNS Traffic